 Crusaders respects your privacy and is committed to complying with the Australian Privacy Principles outlined in the Privacy Act 1988 and Privacy Amendment (Notifiable Data Breaches) Act 2017.

 What type of personal and sensitive information does Crusaders collect?

 Crusaders only collects personal and sensitive information that is necessary to carry out the organisation’s functions and activities.
 This information is collected by lawful and fair means.
 Where practicable, individuals may choose to interact with Crusaders anonymously or using a pseudonym, however, if personal information is not provided, Crusaders may not be able to process camp bookings, donations or satisfy duty of care requirements.

 Information collected by Crusaders relates to:

-- Campers and parents and/or guardians before, during and after their immediate involvement with Crusaders
+- Campers and school children, parents and/or guardians before, during and after their immediate involvement with Crusaders

 - Guests who use Crusaders’ campsites or services

 - Representatives of groups and organisations who potentially might use Crusaders’ campsites, or other programs or services

 - Job applicants, staff members, volunteers, participants in training courses and contractors

 - People who donate to Crusaders and